acorn-io/runtime/docs/docs/50-Acorn in Production/03-certificates.md

     secretName: my-app-tls-secret
 ```

-Cert-Manager will create a cert for my-app.example.com and store it in a secret my-app-tls-secret.
+Cert-Manager will create a certificate for `my-app.example.com` and store it in a secret `my-app-tls-secret`.

 ### Consume the secret

-Once you have manually created the tls secret from one of the methods above you can consume it in your application.
+Once you have manually created the TLS secret using one of the methods above you can consume it in your application.

 When you deploy the application Acorn, you can launch with the FQDN of your app.

-`acorn run -d my-app.example.com:web [MY_APP_IMAGE]`
+`acorn run -p my-app.example.com:web [MY_APP_IMAGE]`

 Acorn will automatically inspect each certificate in the Acorn namespace for one that can be used with `my-app.example.com`.
-If no tls secret is found with that FQDN, it will be exposed on HTTP only.
+If no TLS secret is found with that FQDN, it will be exposed on HTTP only.